 We are making a real impact upon the Preston economy and its residents.
-More money is being spent through procurement with Preston based businesses contributing towards their sustainability and growth.
+We are encouraging our local businesses; increasing our engagement with SMEs to ensure their sustainability and growth and; supporting our suppliers to deliver more added value for our place and communities.
 More jobs are being created in the Preston economy leading to decreases in unemployment and increased spending power amongst our residents.

 Deprivation, as detailed on Index of Multiple Deprivation is decreasing.
 More employers are paying the Living Wage and pay is increasing particularly for women and part time workers.

 We are understanding our wealth, harnessing its potential, and ensuring it is shared.